Black hole Near Horizons through the Looking Glass: Probes in String-Carroll

 The point particle action in general relativity can be expressed in a simple form as follows

 where $X^\mu$ is the spacetime coordinate and $\dot{X}^\mu = \frac{dX^\m}{d\t}$.
 This action gives rise to the following geodesic equation

-In what follows, we will expand the quadratic action in the string-Carroll background and compare the leading-order and subleading-order results.
+In what follows, we will expand the quadratic action in the SC background and compare the leading-order and subleading-order results.

-Consider the quadratic particle action on a Lorentzian manifold $(M,g)$ that admits a string-Carroll expansion \cite{Bagchi:2023cfp,Bagchi:2024rje}.
+Consider the quadratic particle action on a Lorentzian manifold $(M,g)$ that admits a SC expansion \cite{Bagchi:2023cfp,Bagchi:2024rje}.
 The worldline embedding coordinates appearing in the action \eqref{quadratic particle action} are expanded as follows

 where $\tau$ is a parameter along the worldline of the particle, $x^\mu$ is the leading order coordinate and $y^\mu$ is the next-to-leading order coordinate.
-The string-Carroll expansion of the metric and its derivative take the form
+The SC expansion of the metric and its derivative take the form

 where, $\partial^{(x)}_{\rho}$ indicates a derivative with respect to the $x^\rho$ coordinate and

 Substituting the expansion for the metric \eqref{eq:metric expansion for QPA} and the coordinates \eqref{eq:coordinate expansion for QPA}, the action \eqref{quadratic particle action} expands as